bagder/uncurled/project.md

 have done any changes to it for an extended period of time.

-The contributors who flocked to the project just a while ago and who helped with so much stuff, added good code and helped answering questions from new users just suddenly vanish.
+The contributors who flocked to the project just a while ago and who helped with so much stuff, added good code and helped answer questions from new users just suddenly vanish.

 The low barrier to entry is also a low barrier to exit.
 People get bored, they